status-im/help.status.im/docs/en/status-communities/about-voting-to-change-the-community-visibility.md

 - Every SNT holder, not just community members or Status users, can participate in all voting steps.
 - Your voting power is determined by how many SNT tokens you stake.
 - You don't spend or lose control over the SNT tokens when you vote, but you must hold them during the [validation][about-verification] and [finalization][about-finalization] periods for your vote to count.
 - You pay a [gas fee][understand-network-fees] in ETH for initiating, validating and finalizing a vote.
 The amount of gas fee depends on the traffic of the Optimism network.
-These steps are not required for every voter.

 !!! note
     Status does not charge you any fees for voting.